-Total uncertainty related to the methodology consists of uncertainties in the measurement by the sensor and how the results are used to quantify the emission rate.
+Total uncertainty related to the methodology consists of uncertainties in the measurement by the sensor (sensor uncertainty) and how the results are used to quantify the emission rate.
 Methodologies may use assumptions to quantify the emission rate, which can also introduce uncertainty into the measurement.
-For example, using wind data from regional meteorological stations instead of from the site itself increases uncertainty,33 since such readings may not reflect true wind conditions at the site.
+For example, using wind data from regional meteorological stations instead of from the site itself increases uncertainty, since such readings may not reflect true wind conditions at the site.

 Uncertainty of a measurement at a given time may be influenced by many factors.
-These can include, the position of both the technology and the emission source, as well as the distance between them (greater distances increase uncertainty).
-Other factors that could increase this kind of uncertainty include methane emissions from background sources, as well as environmental factors such as wind.
-For example, high wind speeds may increase the uncertainty of quantification, while low or near-zero winds may make it challenging to determine an emission rate from a measured methane concentration.
+These can include the position of both the technology and the emission source, as well as the distance between them (greater distances increase uncertainty).
+Other factors that could increase this kind of uncertainty include methane emissions from background sources, as well as environmental factors such as wind conditions, precipitation, and cloudiness.